 The number of members of the Stakeholder Advisory Group is unlimited, although only one representative from each organisation/institution will be permitted.

-To register your interest in participating in the work of the Stakeholder Advisory Group, first read the Terms of Reference of the Group (the following apply in addition to the Terms of Reference: SBP Articles of Association; SBP Anti-trust Compliance Policy Statement; and SBP Glossary of Terms and Definitions) and the Non-Disclosure Agreement.
-Now complete the fields below:
+To register your interest in participating in the work of the Stakeholder Advisory Group, first read the Terms of Reference of the Group (the following apply in addition to the Terms of Reference: SBP Articles of Association; SBP Anti-trust Compliance Policy Statement; and SBP Glossary of Terms and Definitions) and then complete the fields below.